Klahowya (sternwheeler): Design and construction

 Klahowya was built at Golden, BC.Klahowyas engines came from Isabella McCormack which had been converted into a houseboat.
 Klahowya was built by Capt.
 Frank P. Armstrong (another source gives George Rury as the builder), with the capacity to carry 100 passengers.
-Armstrong built Klahowya in an unusual way.
-When the Columbia River was frozen, Armstrong built the vessel on a set of shipways constructed directly on the ice.
-When the boat was finished, Armstrong cut around the outline of the vessel in the ice, and the boat settled into the water.
+Whether it was done by Armstrong or Rury, the Klahowya was built in an unusual way.
+When the Columbia River was frozen, the vessel was constructed on a set of shipways built directly on top of the ice.
+When the boat was finished, the builder simply cut around the outline of the vessel in the ice, and the boat settled into the water.

 Two sources state Klahowya was built for the Columbia River Lumber Company, while another source states Klahowya was intended for the increasing tourist trade in the Golden region.
 Multiple use steamboats were common, and use for lumbering would not have been necessarily inconsistent with tourist applications.